mdolab/MACH-Aero/machAeroTutorials/intersection_surface_collar.rst

     .. note::

         Do not consider off-wall spacing when creating the surface collar mesh.
-        This will be handled by pyHyp when generating the volume mesh.
+        This will be handled by :doc:`pyHyp <pyHyp:index>` when generating the volume mesh.

 #.
 Link the upper and lower surface blocking with the leading and trailing edges to get a smooth transition.
 #.
 Split the edges of the fuselage blocks to improve quality.